alivarastepour/twitter/README.md

 # Twitter clone
-front-end implementation of Twitter social media. not all features are yet included.
+front-end implementation of Twitter social media. not all features are yet included as the project is a ongoing process.

 ## technologies
 nextjs is the main tool used in this project. typescript is the main used language.
 MUI ans SCSS are used for styling.